 Step 2: Next, add ground beef to a large

-Use your hands to form small meatballs out of this meat and rice mixture.
+Use your hands to form small meatballs from this meat and rice mixture.

-Stovetop/Instant Pot: This is the same for both the stovetop and pressure cooker!
+Stovetop/Instant Pot: This is the same for the stovetop and pressure cooker!

 Instant Pot/Stovetop: This step is the same for the Instant Pot and stovetop.